benhoyt/benhoyt.github.com/writings/2020-06-01-lwn-replacing-google-analytics.md

 <img src="/images/lwn-goaccess-html.png">

-<p>If web access logs are unavailable, developers can still use GoAccess if they're willing to put a CDN (such as AWS Cloudfront or Cloudflare) in front of their website.
+<p>If web access logs are unavailable, developers can still use GoAccess if they're willing to put a CDN (such as AWS Cloudfront or Cloudflare) in front of their web site.
 The CDN logs can then be downloaded and run through GoAccess.
-There are other approaches too, such as <a href="https://benhoyt.com/writings/replacing-google-analytics/">this article</a> describing how to use GoAccess on a website served by GitHub Pages &mdash; this method uses a "tracking pixel" with Cloudfront logging and a Python script that transforms logs before sending them to GoAccess.</p>
+There are other approaches too, such as <a href="https://benhoyt.com/writings/replacing-google-analytics/">this article</a> describing how to use GoAccess on a web site served by GitHub Pages &mdash; this method uses a "tracking pixel" with Cloudfront logging and a Python script that transforms logs before sending them to GoAccess.</p>

 <h4>Wrapping up</h4>